-- Ovum size: As compared to other cells in the human body, the ovum holds a significance of being the largest in size.
+- Ovum size: as compared to other cells in the human body, the ovum holds the significance of being the largest in size.

 The central enigma around the ovum is that it appears as a seemingly simple cell, but has the potential to evolve into a fully complex human being in the span of 9 months.

 This central enigma is composed of three parts:

 - Cells increase in number – Also includes cancerous cells, that is, when normal cells revert back to their embryological growth and division pattern leading to uncontrolled cancerous growth.

 - Cells increase in kind – Cells differentiate into sub-types which further differentiate into different types of cells that develop specific kinds of tissues.